atijare/Music-Browser/README.md

 - Include error messages or status updates for user actions.
 - Implement a play button to integrate music playback (requires additional libraries).

-## License
-This project is distributed under the MIT License.
-See the LICENSE file for more details.

 ---
 Enjoy exploring your music collection with the Music Browser!